skoolkid/skoolkit/sphinx/source/html-templates.rst

 list_item
 ---------
-The ``list_item`` template is the subtemplate used by the :ref:`t_list` template to format each item in the list, and also by the :ref:`t_changelog_item_list` subtemplate to format each item in a changelog item list.
+The ``list_item`` template is the subtemplate used by the :ref:`t_list` template and the :ref:`t_changelog_item_list` subtemplate to format each item in the list.

 The following identifier is available (in addition to the universal identifiers):